Skip to main content

 What to Include in Your Domestic Partnership Agreement (Australia)

-A comprehensive Domestic Partnership Agreement for Australia should address the following key elements.
+A thorough Domestic Partnership Agreement for Australia should address the following key elements.

 The first element is the identification of the parties: full legal names, dates of birth, addresses and contact details.
 The Agreement should identify the state or territory in which the parties live together and the date on which cohabitation commenced.